Maghull High School: Academic Performance

 In 2014 a visit from OFSTED reported that at the school "students are supported, encouraged and cared for very well."
 The report also stated the "students are friendly and welcoming; they treat each other and adults with respect and behave responsibly around the school."
 Overall the school received a grade 3 "requires improvement" status by OFSTED. site.

 GCSE results (as of 2014) work out at 78% of entries being A* to D grade with the average result being C. Average GCSE grade in English Language calculated a grade B and English Literature a grade C.

+A 2026 visit from OFSTED graded curriculum and teaching needs attention.
+It stated "Teachers' checks on what pupils know are not consistently effective."